clux/facemaulers/questideas/chronomancy.md

 last two remove player agency and make it all about the tank, so maybe not.. maybe require them to be ranged?

-Thirt iteration
+Third iteration
 - **Temporal Reversion** 4 (action, touch, VS): Turn back HP time on creature.
 7d4+MOD HP
 - **Permanency** 9 (1min, self) Make a spell of 4th level or lower (ctime <1min) permanent.

 ### Mine
-- **Photonic Amplification** 6 (conc, self, VS); Allow casting two action spells while concentrating (plus potentially cantrip as bonus action).
+- **Overcharge** 5 (conc, self, VS); Allow casting two action spells while concentrating (plus potentially cantrip as bonus action).
+Take 1d6 lightning dmg at end of each round.
 Haste for wizards (but limiting concentration).
 My idea
+- **Bifurcate** 5 (conc, self, VS); concentrates on two spells of equal or lower level.

+- TODO: a spell new that works a bit like witch bolt, but higher DMG

 ### Notes to self
 - Fasttrack was 4 ,boosted